CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 	- $c(q, \dot{q})$
 	- $g(q)$
 - moving_frames_algorithm: find the dynamic model for spatial robot
+- fist_second_time_derivative_jacobian: computes the first and second time derivative of a Jacobian matrix
+- get_minors: get all the minors of a matrix, useful to find the determinant by setting all minors to 0
+- multiple_task: by inputting two tasks, if finds the extended jacobian an try to solve the problem, computing also the error

 ## June 2010 (2010-06)
 - RP Robot: dynamic model, redundancy (one-dimensional task) -> pseudoinverse